amanv13/Credit-Card-Fraud-Detection/README.md

 2. F1 Score
 3. RMSE Score

-Contributions,issues and feature requests are welcome.Feel free to draw insights and refer this notebook to get started with Machine Learning
+Contributions,issues and feature requests are welcome.Feel free to check out the issues page if you have any suggestions or feedback and refer this notebook to get started with Machine Learning